 - Difference between Abstract Class & Interface

 - Java.Time, Java.Lang, Java.Math and other packages

 7. Go Through Exception Handling, I/O Streams & Multithreading Concepts (Day: 14-16)

-Now, its time to understand concepts like how to deal with exceptions and warnings in JAVA – Exception Handling, concurrent execution of two or more parts of a program – Multithreading, input and output streams in Java – I/O Streams, etc. Also, you need to learn about Regular Expressions (Regex) in Java for defining String patterns that can be used for searching, manipulating, and editing text.
-These concepts are very crucial to understand the deep functioning of JAVA and also plays a vital role in program or project development.
+Now, it’s time to understand concepts like how to deal with exceptions and warnings in JAVA – Exception Handling, concurrent execution of two or more parts of a program – Multithreading, input and output streams in Java – I/O Streams, etc. Also, you need to learn about Regular Expressions (Regex) in Java for defining String patterns that can be used for searching, manipulating, and editing text.
+These concepts are very crucial for understanding the deep functioning of JAVA and also play a vital role in program or project development.

 - Exception Handling

 - Multithreading in JAVA

 8. Understand Collection Framework, AWT & SWING (Day: 17-20)

 Okay, now you’re required to emphasize on implementation aspects also of all the concepts and theoretical knowledge you’ve covered in the above stages.
 You need to know about the Collection Framework that defines several classes and interfaces to represent a group of objects as a single unit.
 Meanwhile, you’re also required to get familiar with Abstract Window Toolkit (AWT) and Swing in JAVA to work on several minor and major projects with Graphical User Interface (GUI).